 Developing an Agile Marketing Team

-Another important feature is to bring together a small but talented team of people who can work with speed, possess the required skill, who can be released from the day to day business to work together full time.
+- Another important feature is to bring together a small but talented team of people who can work with speed, possess the required skill, which can be released from the day-to-day business to work together full time.
 The team needs to be small enough to be accountable to each other, 8 to 12 being the maximum size.

 How does an Agile Marketing Team Work?

-Below is a list of work/process for a successful agile marketing team.
+Below is a list of work/processes for a successful agile marketing team.

 1. Aligning with the Leadership and Setting Goals